 I hear from ladies that are having a hard time with their Bible study or reading their Bible, usually, it’s because they’re trying to do both at the same time.
 If you’re just reading your Bible, then it’s probably not the time to study your Bible.
 And if you’re studying your Bible, you don’t want to just read it.

 So what do you do when you’re studying your Bible?
 How do you know if you’re reading the right thing?
 How do you know what’s important and what needs to be written down?

-When I was in high school, I was in a magnet program with the International Baccalaureate Program.
-It was a very strong, stringent academic program where I was basically doing college level work from freshman year all the way through.
+When I was in high school, I was in a very strong, stringent academic program where I was basically doing college-level work from freshman year all the way through.

-We learned about time management.
-But the big thing that they really focused on, because most of the learning in high school was through text books, was how to read your textbook to be able to pull out the important information so that you could study it.
+The big thing that they really focused on, because most of the learning in high school was through textbooks, was how to read your textbook to be able to pull out the important information so that you could study it.

 Applying the Method to Studying your Bible

 Those same principles apply to your Bible study and your Bible reading.